gavinyork/zephyr3d/doc/markdown/scene.drawable.getobjectcolor.md

 ## Drawable.getObjectColor() method

-Gets the object color used for GPU picking
+Returns the unique color used for GPU picking (object ID in color).

 **Signature:**